Sabrinas Organizing

 Try this?
 The faster you take care of these items, the more room you will have for sorting your kept items.
 Try speed sorting.
 This is where you use a timer.
 Set the timer for 30 minutes.
 Start the timer and then go as fast as you can and sort the cluttered area.
 Get the kids involved and make it a game.
 Who is the fastest at sorting the clutter?

-The decluttering of the clutter in the home process will not happen overnight.
+The decluttering process will not happen overnight.
 However, putting your mind and actions into eliminating the incompletions in your home will result in a calmer space and a happier you overall!

 Do you have any questions for me?
-Please leave a question below, and I will do my best to help you solve your issue.
+Please leave a question below, and I will do my best to assist you in resolving your issue.

-If you need help to be more accountable during this process, check out my Virtual Organizing Services.
+If you need help being more accountable during this process, consider my Virtual Organizing Services.

-Visit these pages for the rest of this awaken to your clutter blindness series:
+Visit these pages for the rest of this awakening to your clutter blindness series:

 How to Awaken from Clutter Blindness – Part 1